 CRAVING ACTION AND EXCITEMENT?

 We’ve got plenty.
-There’s river rafting, surf lessons, snorkeling and diving, fishing with a local, gliding through the treetops on a zip line, hiking up a to a beautiful mirador (lookout), horseback riding on the beach or in the mountains and a lively night life of Latin and Reggae music.
+There’s river rafting, surf lessons, snorkeling and diving, fishing with a local, gliding through the treetops on a zip line, hiking up a to a beautiful mirador (lookout), horseback riding on the beach and a lively night life of Latin and Reggae music.
 The photo below is of my friend and Master Surf Instructor, Kendrick.
 He has been surfing since he was small and has won several surf competition awards.
 It is fun to learn with Kendrick!

 MAYBE YOU’LL DECIDE TO STAY!

 That calls for a research mission.
 What kind of climate do you prefer?
 Looking for beach front, mountain view or riverside?
 Part time or year round?
-And would you like to rent or buy?
+Would you like to rent or buy?
 I’ll do the preliminary work so when you get here your time will be put to best use.
 And what’s more, the most well informed real estate man in the area is a trusted friend of mine.
-He has lived in Costa Rica for fourteen years, speaks fluent Spanish and runs several businesses.
+He has lived in Costa Rica for twenty years, speaks fluent Spanish and runs several businesses.
 Charlie Wanger is a dynamic, get things done, kind of guy.
 He’s done his homework, studied the laws and learned much through his own experience.
 And being married to a Tica (Costa Rican woman) gives him an invaluable understanding of Costa Rican culture.
 This kind of knowledge is essential for a successful real estate deal or the start of a new business.

 WHAT MAKES YOUR EXPERIENCE WITH ME DIFFERENT AND BETTER than with the usual tour guides is that you don’t feel like you’re on a guided tour.
 You feel more like you’re hanging out with a friend.
 A friend who has an “in” with all the cool people, places and things that interest you.
 So remember, a friend is only a stranger you haven’t met.
 You really do have a friend in Costa Rica.